 As a result of the totality of these underlying considerations the Majority leadership has been driven now to seek the exclusion of our tendency from the party.
-In essence this is a
+In essence this is a and the second second second second second

 "punishment" of us for our very tenacity in remaining in the party despite its degeneration and for our intransigence in struggling against that degeneration.